ssMaritime.com & ssMaritime.net

 Oriana offers many activities both by day and at night.
 On offer are elaborate restaurants as well as alfresco dinning venues and bars located throughout the ship.
 In addition, cultural shows from around the world are presented in the showroom and out on the aft deck during the day.

-The photographs below show the wonderful Promenade deck with Bar, and other exteriors of Oriana the Theme Park
+The photographs below show the wonderful Promenade deck with Bar, and other exteriors of Oriana and its the Theme Park area.

 Promenade Deck features a multitude of P&O photographs and posters,